 When deciding whether to buy the deal, I considered everything above plus the fact that I’d emailed customer service twice and they’d answered both questions quickly and promptly.
 Later on, I use their online chat service for help in setting up my account, and that went smoothly as well.
 They also have a telephone support hotline with a California area code that’s open 24 hours a day.

 SendPulse also has a huge knowledge base with lots how-tos if you prefer to get your information that way.
 Please note: SendPulse is a US-based company, but most of its leadership team speak English as a second language.
 Many of its articles reflect that.
 They are not difficult to understand, but the syntax is occasionally awkward.
 Random “the”s appear in front of nouns where they shouldn’t be.
 Even the introduction to the company on its info pages is off: “We are located in two cities in USA” instead of “We are located in two cities in the US.”

 SendPulse’s features for the price have really impressed me.
 The two things I didn’t like about SendPulse:

 - the lack of automatic population for segmentation fields

 - the limitations on subscribers who want to update their preferences

-But given SendPulse’s significant strengths elsewhere, the responsive customer service, the ridiculously low price, and the fact that I like to save money where I can since my writing hasn’t yet made me a millionaire, I decided to buy the AppSumo deal for the base plan plus 400,000 email credits.
-(They have a slightly cheaper one for 200,000 credits that costs $39.)
+But given SendPulse’s significant strengths elsewhere, the responsive customer service, the ridiculously low price, and the fact that I like to save money where I can since my writing hasn’t yet made me a millionaire, I am making the switch from MailChimp.

 Do you have an email newsletter service you love?
 Or maybe one you love to hate?
 Still wondering why you should care about newsletters at all?
 Please comment below.